Danielle Steel: Nick Traina and Yo Angel Foundations

-Steel's son, Nicholas Traina, died by suicide in 1997.
+Steel's son, Nick Traina, died by suicide in 1997.
 Traina was the lead singer of San Francisco punk bands Link 80 and Knowledge.
 To honor his memory, Steel wrote the nonfiction book His Bright Light, about Nick's life and death.
 Proceeds of the book, which reached The New York Times Non-Fiction Bestseller List, were used to found the Nick Traina Foundation, which Steel runs, to fund organizations dedicated to treating mental accessibility issues.
 To gain more recognition for children's mental health, Steel has lobbied for legislation in Washington, and previously held a fundraiser every two years (known as The Star Ball) in San Francisco.
 In 2002, she founded Yo Angel Foundation to assist the homeless.

 Writing style

 Steel's novels, often described as "formulaic," tend to involve the characters in a crisis that threatens their relationship.
 The novels sometimes explore the world of the rich and famous and frequently deal with serious life issues like illness, death, loss, family crises, and relationships.
-Also, there are claims that her popular story lines are based from the events of her life.
+There are claims that her popular story lines are based on the events of her life.
 Despite a reputation among critics for writing "fluff", Steel often delves into the less savory aspects of human nature, including incest, suicide, divorce, war, and even the Holocaust.
 As time has progressed, Steel's writing has evolved.
 Her later heroines tend to be stronger and more authoritative, who, if they do not receive the level of respect and attention they desire from a man, move on to a new life.
 In recent years Steel has also been willing to take more risks with her plots.
 Ransom focuses more on suspense than romance, and follows three sets of seemingly unconnected characters as their lives begin to intersect.
 Toxic Bachelors departs from her usual style by telling the story through the eyes of the three title characters, men who are relationship phobic and ultimately discover their true loves.

 To avoid comparisons to her previous novels, Steel does not write sequels.
 Although many of her earliest books were released with initial print runs of 1 million copies, by 2004 her publisher had decreased the number of books initially printed to 650,000 due to the decline in book purchasing.
 However, her fan base was still extremely strong at that time, with Steel's books selling out atop charts worldwide.